 5.)
 Be Sure Your Child Has Identification

-When traveling with your child, having him or her wear identification that includes his or name, and your cell phone to contact you in the event that you get seperated, can also give you both some peace of mind.
-Though none of us want problems to occur during travel, when you have a plan in place, you can prevent a bad situation from getting worse and ensure it is easily resolved in no time!
+When traveling with your child, having him or her wear identification that includes his or name, and your cell phone to contact you in the event that you get separated, can also give you both some peace of mind.

 Find a Trusted Travel Provider

-At Land to Air Express, we’re committed to providing a positive experience to all our customers, whether you’re traveling solo, with extended family, or a small child.
+At Land to Air Express, we’re committed to providing a positive experience to all our customers.

 We take every step possible to ensure you can enjoy your time with us!
 If you are traveling with a child with Autism or other developmental disability where preparation is key, we welcome you to contact us at least 48 hours in advance to help you and your child plan your trip comfortably and confidently.